vivianakinyi/infoViz/README.md

   </p>
  <p>Hover over different tech companies to compare their demographics with the demographics of the U.S. Population.
 What do you notice?
  </p>
- <p class="card-text"> We can see how  Females, Black, Latino, and Native American groups are disproportionately underrepresented at these tech companies compared to the U.S. population.
+ <p class="card-text"> We can see how Black, Latino and Female groups are disproportionately underrepresented at these tech companies compared to the U.S. population.
 </p>
 </div>